frSociete/diskEraserFr/README.md

 ## Features ✨

+- **Enhanced User Interface** 🖥️: Available in both CLI and GUI modes for flexibility
+- **SSD Detection** 🔍: Automatically detects SSD devices and provides appropriate warnings
-- **List Available Disks** 📝: Displays all detected disks for easy selection and allows the user to erase one or more disks.
+- **List Available Disks** 📝: Displays all detected disks for easy selection and allows the user to erase one or more disks
-- **Secure Erase** 🔐: Uses multiple passes of random data followed by a final zero pass to prevent data recovery.
+- **Secure Erase** 🔐: Uses multiple passes of random data followed by a final zero pass to prevent data recovery
+- **Active System Disk Detection** 🛡️: Identifies and warns before erasing the active system disk
-- **Parallel Erasure** ⚡: Uses multi-threading to erase multiple disks simultaneously, optimizing performance.
+- **Parallel Erasure** ⚡: Uses multi-threading to erase multiple disks simultaneously, optimizing performance
-- **Automatic Partitioning** 📊: Configures the disk with a single partition after erasure.
+- **Automatic Partitioning** 📊: Configures the disk with a single partition after erasure
-- **Flexible Formatting** 📁: Supports NTFS, EXT4, or VFAT file systems.
+- **Flexible Formatting** 📁: Supports NTFS, EXT4, or VFAT file systems
-- **Non-Interactive Mode** 🤖: Erasure and formatting options are pre-selected, eliminating the need for user input during execution.
-- **Docker Support** 🐳: Runs securely in a containerized environment.
+- **Docker Support** 🐳: Runs securely in a containerized environment
-- **Bootable ISO** 💿: Can be converted into a bootable ISO for standalone operation.
+- **Bootable ISO** 💿: Can be converted into a bootable ISO for standalone operation
-- **Command Line Utility** 💻: Can be installed as a Linux command (`diskeraser`) for ease of use.
+- **Command Line Utility** 💻: Can be installed as a Linux command (`diskeraser`) for ease of use
-- **Configurable Erase Passes** 🔄: Users can specify the number of overwrite passes (default is 6).
+- **Configurable Erase Passes** 🔄: Users can specify the number of overwrite passes (default is 5)
-- **Error Handling and Logging** 📋: Logs errors, including permission issues and failed disk operations.
+- **Error Handling and Logging** 📋: Logs errors, including permission issues and failed disk operations
-- **Automatic Disk Verification** ✅: Confirms the integrity of the disk after the erasure process.
-- **Root Privilege Check** 👑: Ensures the tool runs with proper administrative permissions to prevent incomplete operations.
+- **Root Privilege Check** 👑: Ensures the tool runs with proper administrative permissions to prevent incomplete operations
-- **Log File Creation** 📝: Automatically creates and maintains a log file at `/var/log/disk_erase.log` to store detailed information about the erasure process, errors, and system events.
+- **Log File Creation** 📝: Automatically creates and maintains a log file to store detailed information about the erasure process, errors, and system events
+- **Disk Serial Identification** 🏷️: Uses disk serial numbers for more reliable identification

 ---

 ## Prerequisites 📋

-- **Root privileges** 👑 (required for disk access).
+- **Root privileges** 👑 (required for disk access)
-- **Docker** 🐳 (if running inside a container).
+- **Docker** 🐳 (if running inside a container)
-- **GCC Compiler** 🔨 (if compiling the C version).
+- **Python 3** 🐍 (for running the Python version)
+- **Tkinter** 🖼️ (for the GUI interface)
-- **Basic disk management knowledge** 📚, as the tool **permanently erases data** ⚠️.
+- **Basic disk management knowledge** 📚, as the tool **permanently erases data** ⚠️

 ---